 for my own interests for the benefit of the readers of AM.com.
 In the meantime, it’s probably a good call to pick out a VPN as soon as possible to give yourself some protection – you could look on CompareMyVPN as a starting point.
 VPNs work by hiding your actual location and IP address, as instead you adopt another location’s details, and as you can tell from this case that is a key piece of evidence the courts are using.

 The problem here (well one of them) is that IP addresses do not necessarily equal the actual downloader.
 This ars technica piece does a nice job explaining that problem and giving a bunch of examples from the American case.
 Some people share wi-fi, some people steal it.
+If you’re a wifi stealer, I can tell you’re going to stay strong with your downloading – fair play.
+FileProton and similar websites offer you the chance to safely download software, apps and much more.
+But if anyone asks… I didn’t tell you that.
 Check your available wireless networks right now, there’s a good chance you’ll see “linksys (unsecured)”.
 Oh look, I have one.
 Uh, not that I would use it or anything, I’m a respectable lawyer.
 But let’s say I had connected, and downloaded the Hurt Locker, the ISP would certainly be giving the wrong name and address to the plaintiff.

 This order is a big deal.
 Most downloading these days is done via torrent, and the copyright issues are huge.
 It’s such an important topic I wrote my Master’s Thesis on it (for the love of God don’t read all 140 pages of it, the short version is you’re screwed).
 If the courts start ordering ISPs to turn over names and addresses as a matter of course, this will not stop, and you (I) could be next.